microsoft/glge/README.md

 [**Paper**](https://arxiv.org/abs/2011.11928)

 ## Updates
+* 2021-12-01: In order to facilitate researchers to evaluate their NLG models, we make the [test set](https://drive.google.com/file/d/17VVeZORx-_NpO1KI9YpuWWfzSkTTKGK6/view?usp=sharing) of GLGE public.
+The evaluation script can be found [here](https://github.com/microsoft/ProphetNet/tree/master/GLGE_baselines).
 * 2021-05-11: We fixed the issue where inconsistent post-processing led to low ROUGE scores of our baselines for the gigaword test set.